 Grow the Tom Thumb Cotoneaster on slopes and rough ground, where it will grow up against, and over, boulders and stones in a graceful way.
 Cascading down a slope it looks charming, and its stems reduce soil erosion.
 This plant is essential in every rock-garden, for its low growth and charming habit.
 Plant it at the top of a wall to grow down and soften the hard profile.
 Use it alone or in groups as the foreground of a larger bed, to make the transition from taller shrubs to a path, driveway or terrace.
 For something different, plant it at the foot of a wall and grow it upwards, attaching it as necessary, for a lovely effect.
 Each plant covers a large area in time, so it is an excellent ground-cover for open spaces.

-The Tom Thumb Cotoneaster is a selected form of the creeping cotoneaster, Cotoneaster adpressus.
+The Tom Thumb Cotoneaster is probably a selected form of the creeping cotoneaster, Cotoneaster adpressus.
 There are many different cotoneaster plants, from small trees to low spreaders, and this is one of the very best of the ground-cover forms.
 It grows wild in western China, and it was introduced into Europe in 1895, coming to America during the 20th century.
-The form called ‘Little Gem’ is a more compact, neater version of the plant, which was found sometime before 1946 growing at the K. Verboom Nursery in Boskoop, Holland.
-It was probably brought over to America in the post-war period, with the increase in plant trade.
+A form called ‘Little Gem’ is a more compact, neater version of the plant, which was found sometime before 1946 growing at the K. Verboom Nursery in Boskoop, Holland.
+It was probably brought over to America after World War II, when there was a big increase in the trans-Atlantic plant trade.
 At some point, Americans began to call this plant “Tom Thumb”, and that name stuck, so we usually today call this the Tom Thumb Cotoneaster.
-There is some disagreement about the exact species it should be placed in, with some authorities placing it in the similar Cotoneaster apiculatus, or even as a form of the more well-known Cotoneaster horizontalis.
+There is also some disagreement about the exact species it should be placed in, with some authorities placing it in the similar Cotoneaster apiculatus, or even as a form of the more well-known Cotoneaster horizontalis.
 Wherever it belongs for botanists, for us it belongs in the garden.